zain-ak/Espresso-Practice-Application/README.md

     .perform(ViewAction) //performing an action on the view, a click for example .check(ViewAssertion) //check that the action performed results in the correct output
 ```
-The code in the project is testing a `ListView` using a `BoundedMatcher`.
-The `.onDataOptions` can be regarded as `.inAdapterView` which is basically looking for the ListView by id.
+The code in the project is testing a `ListView` using a `BoundedMatcher`. `.inAdapterView` is looking for the ListView by id.
+It is one of the possible inputs for `DataOptions`.